Thursday, October 10, 2024

 The end of the Durme

-of this basin.
+The photo above is where the river Durme was dammed in the town.
+The marina is on the other side of this basin.
 There's another dam further downstream towards the confluence with the Schelde.
 Why was it cut off, you might ask.
-Well, according to the museum, the navigation was closed as there was no longer a need for barges to reach Lokeren, but other information says that constant flooding became a burden in Lokeren, so I'm guessing the lack of commercial traffic gave them the excuse they needed to stop the tidal river out of harm's way.
+Well, according to the museum, the navigation was closed as there was no longer a need for barges to reach Lokeren, but other information says that constant flooding became a burden in Lokeren, so I'm guessing the lack of commercial traffic gave them the excuse they needed to keep the tidal river out of harm's way.

 Lokeren also has an interesting history which was explained more at the museum.
 Apparently it used to be the centre of the hare plucking industry.
 Yes, that is hare and not hair.
 It seems that hare and rabbit fur was used for making felt and cutting the hares' hair was big business in this small town.
+I didn’t want to dwell on how the poor creatures suffered during this process but was thankful the practice of hanging them upside down is no more.

 In fact, we very much enjoyed our few days of rest which included a visit to the Sunday morning bric-a-brac market as well as the museum.
-But as we know, all good things come to an end, and on Monday the 26th August, we left bright and early at 8:00 a.m.
+As we know, though, all good things come to an end, and on Monday the 26th August, we left bright and early at 8:00 a.m.
 This time we just had to reverse a short distance to be able to turn around and head back to the first bridge for our return blokvaart.

 Waiting at the first bridge